otavanopisto/oppipullautin-importer/README.md

 # oppipullautin-importer

-Tool to import material into elasticsearch index for oppipullautin.
+Tool to scrape and import material into elasticsearch index for oppipullautin.